CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, actionable skill with a well-sequenced workflow covering edge cases (main branch detection, codex availability, draft vs real PRs).
-The main weakness is some redundancy between the step-by-step PR body instructions and the separate 'PR Description Guidelines' section, which inflates token usage without adding new information.
-Overall it's a high-quality skill that would guide Claude effectively through the PR creation process.
+This is a strong, actionable skill with a well-sequenced multi-step workflow and concrete executable commands.
+Its main weakness is some redundancy between the step 10 PR body instructions and the separate 'PR Description Guidelines' section, which inflates token usage without adding new information.
+The conditional logic handling (draft vs real, codex availability, branch state) is well done.

 Suggestions

-Remove or consolidate the 'PR Description Guidelines (from CONTRIBUTING.md)' section since it largely duplicates the guidance already in step 10's PR body instructions.
+Remove or consolidate the 'PR Description Guidelines (from CONTRIBUTING.md)' section — its content is already covered in step 10's PR body instructions, and the duplication wastes tokens.

 DimensionReasoningScore